Luis Figo captured the hearts of many fans during his time at Barcelona, Real Madrid, Inter Milan and with the Portuguese national side.

 It caused shockwaves throughout football when Figo completed his £37.2million world-record move from Barcelona to Real Madrid.

-The transfer signalled the beginning of the Galactico era at the Santiago Bernabeu and left Figo facing the wrath of the Barcelona fans.
+The transfer signaled the beginning of the Galactico era at the Santiago Bernabeu and left Figo facing the wrath of the Barcelona fans.

 His initial return to the Camp Nou on October 21, 2000 was bad enough with banners around the stadium calling him a ‘Traitor’ and ‘Judas’ among plenty of other things.